tobsel7/cut-play/README.md

 # cut&play
-Simple audio tool for audio manipulation
+Simple and experimental tool for manipulating .wav files in Java.

+This was developed as part of a university project in my second semester in cooperation with Philipp Götzenberger and Daniel Binder.